 The rewriter handles:

-• SELECT-FROM-WHERE, JOIN, nested subqueries
+• SELECT-FROM-WHERE, inner and outer JOIN, LATERAL

-• GROUP BY, SELECT DISTINCT
+• GROUP BY, aggregation (including FILTER clauses), HAVING, SELECT DISTINCT

-• UNION / UNION ALL / EXCEPT
+• UNION / UNION ALL / EXCEPT / EXCEPT ALL

 • VALUES